silviurdr/my-concerts-archive/README.md

 * Concerts - the main content of the home page.

 * ConcertsCardDeck - the area in which all the concerts cards are displayed.
-Each concert card has an image, a title, a description and a footer with sort buttons by year and rating.
+Each concert card has an image, a title, a description and a footer with sort by year and sort by rating buttons.

 * Filtering - the component responsible for the filtering of the concerts by genre